-Despite the Government’s attempts to minimise the economic damage of the coronavirus through support loans, many directors are concerned things may get to the stage where they can’t repay their Bounce Back Loan or Coronavirus Business Interruption Loan.
-Here we discuss CBILS and BBLS, and what happens if companies can’t repay their loan.
+Despite the government’s attempts to minimise the coronavirus’ economic damage through support loans, many directors are concerned they won’t be able to repay their Bounce Back Loan Scheme (BBLS) or Coronavirus Business Interruption Loan Scheme (CBILS) loans.

 What happens if I can’t repay my Coronavirus Business Interruption or Bounce Back Loan?

-The payments will be monthly, and if the company can’t afford to maintain the repayments, the indebted amount is treated the same as an unsecured debt.
+Both loan schemes rely on monthly repayments, and if the company can’t afford to maintain them, the indebted amount is treated the same as an unsecured debt.

 Can I be held liable for my Coronavirus Business Interruption or Bounce Back Loan?

-CBILS doesn’t require a personal guarantee for loans under £250,000, though you should check with your lender for any specific guarantees.
+While CBILS doesn’t require a personal guarantee for loans under £250,000, you should check with your lender for any specific guarantees.